andersenbel/near-carrd-donate/README.md

 Near Carrd Donate Module
 ==========

-Charity fundraising project with a rating of philanthropists.
+Carrd Donate Module is a charity fundraising project with a rating of philanthropists.
+It has some features.
+Login with Near protocol.
+Opportunity to donate a certain amount Near.
+Users can also see the latest donation transactions and the top 5 philanthropists.

 How it works see on the video: https://www.youtube.com/watch?v=tMpGK9lEoAI (it is a draft yet)

 Prepare Near contract